 Australia assisting developing countries

-Australia is working to help developing country partners to implement the agreement through the Aid for Trade Strategy.
+Australia is working to help developing country partners to implement the agreement.

 Two-thirds of the expected benefits of the TFA are expected to flow to developing countries through boosting economic growth and job creation.

-- $6 million over three years to the World Bank's Trade Facilitation Support Program (TFSP) to help developing countries undertake at-the-border reforms such as improving customs procedures
+- $8 million over eight years to the World Bank's Trade Facilitation Support Program (TFSP) to help developing countries undertake at-the-border reforms such as improving customs procedures

 - $1 million to the WTO Trade Facilitation Agreement Facility (TFAF) to help developing and least developed countries access the necessary assistance to implement the agreement

 - $2.5 million to the Global Alliance for Trade Facilitation, a joint initiative between donor country governments and the private sector, to help developing countries undertake trade facilitation reform.